appsmithorg/appsmith/contributions/docs/TestAutomation.md

    }
    ```

-1. Once the cypress.env.json file is ready, we can actually run tests from the cypress client.
+1. Once the `app/client/cypress.env.json` file is ready, we can actually run tests from the cypress client.

+1. Change your directory to `app/client`.

+1. Cypress tests can be executed in 2 modes: run mode and open mode.
+   If you are willing to execute tests in headless mode through command line follow [run mode](https://docs.cypress.io/guides/guides/command-line.html#How-to-run-commands) else you can use cypress client to run in [open mode](https://docs.cypress.io/guides/guides/launching-browsers.html#Browsers)

 1. Cypress supports Chrome/Firefox/electron browsers.
 Select a suitable browser and check the status of your tests.

+1. Command to open cypress client `$(npm bin)/cypress open`

+1. For run mode, you can use CLI args.
+To run the entire `Smoke_TestSuite`, use `$(npm bin)/cypress run --headless --browser chrome --spec "cypress/integration/Smoke_TestSuite/*/*"`

 ## How do I add environment variables required for Cypress tests?